axoflow/axosyslog-core-docs/content/headless/chunk/csv-parser-multiple-delimiters.md

 - {{% param "product.abbrev" %}} will split the message at the nearest possible delimiter.
 The order of the delimiters in the configuration file does not matter.
 - You can use both string delimiters and character delimiters in a parser.
-- The string delimiters can include characters that are also used as character delimiters.
+- The string delimiters may include characters that are also used as character delimiters.
-- If a string delimiter and a character delimiter both match at the same position of the message, {{% param "product.abbrev" %}} uses the string delimiter.
+- If a string delimiter and a character delimiter both match at the same position of the input, {{% param "product.abbrev" %}} uses the string delimiter.